 There are two types of cell division: mitosis and meiosis.
 Most of the time when people refer to “cell division,” they mean mitosis, the process of making new body cells.
 Meiosis is the type of cell division that creates egg and sperm cells.

 The other type of cell division, meiosis, ensures that humans have the same number of chromosomes in each generation.
 It is a two-step process that reduces the chromosome number by half—from 46 to 23—to form sperm and egg cells.
 When the sperm and egg cells unite at conception, each contributes 23 chromosomes so the resulting embryo will have the usual 46.
-Meiosis also allows genetic variation through a process of DNA shuffling while the cells are dividing.
+Meiosis also allows genetic variation through a process of gene shuffling while the cells are dividing.